Topeka, Kansas: Sports

 Topeka is home to the Topeka Warhawks, a collegiate summer baseball team in the Mid-Plains league, which comprises teams from Kansas and neighboring Missouri.

 The city hosted three now defunct indoor football teams, the Topeka Knights/Kings (1999–2000), the Kansas Koyotes (2003–2014), and the Topeka Tropics (2022–2023).

+Topeka is home to a professional hockey team, the Topeka Scarecrows of the Federal Prospects Hockey League.
+They are the first professional hockey team to call Topeka home since the Tarantulas left the city in 2005.
+The Scarecrows played their inaugural 2025–2026 season at the Stormont Vail Events Center in Topeka.

 Government

 City

-The current mayor of Topeka is Mike Padilla.
+The current mayor of Topeka is Spencer Duncan.
 The city manager is Robert Perez.
 The city manager is responsible to the Topeka's City Council, which consists of the mayor and nine members elected from separate districts within the city.
 The city council members select the deputy mayor from among themselves.
 The deputy mayor chairs the Committee of the Whole and represents the City of Topeka at official functions whenever the mayor is unavailable.
 The city manager also guides the council through the meetings but cannot vote.